ankitakundra7/Database-Management/HW2/README.md

 HW2-Starter-ERD.jpeg

 **Coding Standards**
-•    Naming: Use the final ERD as a reference on how to name tables and columns.
+- Naming: Use the final ERD as a reference on how to name tables and columns.
 For constraints, make the names clear and easy to understand.
 Avoid abbreviations.
-•    Data Types / Lengths:
+- Data Types / Lengths:

-o    NUMBER – Follow the standard of making IDs numeric and any column that involves arithmetic. o    VARCHAR – All non-numeric fields should be VARCHAR except fields mentioned in CHAR section below. o    CHAR – Phone numbers will all be defined as CHAR length of 12 to allow for 10 digits and 2 dashes (e.g. 512-999-1234).
+  - NUMBER – Follow the standard of making IDs numeric and any column that involves arithmetic.
+  - VARCHAR – All non-numeric fields should be VARCHAR except fields mentioned in CHAR section below.
+  - CHAR – Phone numbers will all be defined as CHAR length of 12 to allow for 10 digits and 2 dashes (e.g. 512-999-1234).
 State is the abbreviation of a state so its CHAR length of 2.
 Zipcode only needs to store a length of 5.
 CardType on the payments table will always be 4 character abbreviations of cards.
 Confirmation number will always be 8 characters of random letters/numbers.
 Reservation status is used to track a simple U for Upcoming, I for In Progress, C for Completed, N for No-show, R for Refunded so this is always a length of 1.
-The Room Type will also store a single character for the following room types: D for double beds, Q for single queen, K for single king, S for suite that has two rooms and some form of kitchen, C for cabin. o    DATE – Any dates fields should be DATE format o    Note: Lengths can vary unless specified above.
+The Room Type will also store a single character for the following room types: D for double beds, Q for single queen, K for single king, S for suite that has two rooms and some form of kitchen, C for cabin.
+  - DATE – Any dates fields should be DATE format
+  - Note: Lengths can vary unless specified above.

-•    Commenting
+- Commenting

-o    Include comments at least with each section of code (i.e. DROP, CREATE, INSERT, INDEXES) o    Comments should include a description of section and your name/uteid as the author. o    If you want to add additional comments to single statements or lines feel free but it’s not required.
+  - Include comments at least with each section of code (i.e. DROP, CREATE, INSERT, INDEXES)
+  - Comments should include a description of section and your name/uteid as the author.
+  - If you want to add additional comments to single statements or lines feel free but it’s not required.
 It’s just a best practice to comment code well.